April foraging guide: best foods to find and recipe ideas

 Wild garlic, Allium ursinum

-Also known as Bear leek, wild garlic is an edible plant that emerges in April and can be foraged right through summer.
+Also known as ramsons or bear leek, wild garlic is an edible plant that emerges in ancient woodlands April and can be foraged right through summer.
 Use it when cooking to add great flavour to your favourite recipes.

-The leaves and flowers are edible.
-Young leaves are delicious added to soups, sauces and pesto.
-Leaves appear in March and are best picked when young.
-The flowers emerge from April to June and can add a potent garlic punch to salads and sandwiches.
+The leaves, flowers and seeds are edible.
+The pungent-smelling leaves are delicious added to soups, sauces and pesto.
+Leaves appear in March and are best picked when young, before the plant flowers.
+The flowers emerge from April to June and can add a potent garlic punch and a pretty garnish to salads and sandwiches.

 Parts used: young leaves